-- 13 Repeat step 7 through 12 until all new logical volumes have been created. - 14 Exit to the command prompt:
+- 13 Repeat steps 7 through 12 until all new logical volumes have been created. - 14 Exit to the command prompt:

-- 15 Configure the billing stream of the logical volumes you created in step 11 through 14 once you receive confirmation that the files are successfully created.
-Perform the procedure Configuring SBA backup volumes on a billing stream on page 134. - 16 Exit back to the command prompt:
+- 15 Configure the billing stream of the logical volumes you created in steps 11 through 14 once you receive confirmation that the files are successfully created.
+Perform the procedure Configuring SBA backup volumes on a billing stream on page 128.

+- 16 Exit back to the command prompt:

+- > quit all